 These are special pastes which are applied on the sounding tape.
 They are normally available for water sounding and gasoline/diesel oil sounding as they are transparent in color and difficult to detect in the measuring tape.
 The paste is applied on the sounding tape and when it comes in contact with the water or gas oil, it will change it’s color, indicating the level.

 Sounding table is a chart describing the construction, capacity and most importantly the volumetric content of the tank at given depth of sounding or ullage.
-All vessels have there own sounding table documents for each tank containing fluid in bulk.
+All vessels have their own sounding table documents for each tank containing fluid in bulk.
 The sounding table is compiled to show the volumetric quantity of fluid at various trims and list for the particular sounding depth in cm.

 How to take Manual Sounding?